sborms/cyclingsimilarity.com/README.md

 [![Poetry](https://img.shields.io/endpoint?url=https://python-poetry.org/badge/v0.json)](https://python-poetry.org)
 <!-- [![codecov](https://codecov.io/github/sborms/cyclingsimilarity.com/badge.svg?branch=master&service=github)](https://github.com/sborms/cyclingsimilarity.com/actions) !-->

 This is the backbone repository for a mini project dubbed `cyclingsimilarity.com`.
 The _.com_ website doesn't really exist (yet) as it's more meant as a quirk, but the main output is an actual Streamlit web application which is hosted [here](https://cyclingsimilarity.streamlit.app).
 You can use it to discover similar cyclists.
 It is in some sense a "productionized" version of a Dash app I developed previously, which you can find [here](https://github.com/DataWanderers/find-a-similar-pro-cyclist).
-Natural but not implemented extensions can be finding similar races or teams.
+Natural extensions can be finding similar races or teams.

 <p align="center"> <img src="assets/streamlitcyclingsimilarity.png" alt="app"/> </p>